brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

     <img width="400" src="/images/games10.webp">
 </p>

-Playing as Renaissance merchants you acquire gems and stones to become the wealthiest trader.
+Playing as Renaissance merchants, you acquire gems and stones to become the wealthiest trader.

 Elegant, intuitive and fast.
 This is a strategic card game, with weighty poker chip gems.
 It's high quality and fun to use, with a novel dynamic of buying resources.
-Quick to pickup, different every game and always a close race.
+Quick to pick up, different every game and always a close race.
 This gets a lot of playtime.

 #### 2. Munchkin
 2 to 6 players - 45 mins